ICCS designs and delivers Climate Parks;

 The Climate Park System

-This is not a series of discrete interventions or design solutions, but a systems-approach that continues to work, and to improve, over time.
+This is not a series of discreet interventions or design solutions, but a systems-approach that continues to work, and to improve, over time.
 It includes, but transcends, solutions addressing planning, community engagement, food security, public health, economic opportunities, housing viability, energy, water, soil, waste, materials, and so on.

 A project site may be underutilised, vulnerable or low value.
 People may be living there as it’s all they can afford, even though it lacks physical services, such as sewerage.
 Such sites may be susceptible to erosion, extreme weather events, or fire, or they may simply have untapped potential.